fluffos/fluffos/docs/efun/system/sys_network_ports.md

 ### RETURN VALUES

-    An array of the following sub-array will be returned for each active port:
+    An array of the following sub-array will be returned with each active port:

         ({ (string) type, (int) port, (int) tls, })